 While 53% of workers said a job where they can make an impact is important to them.
 All companies can make a positive impact with their corporate giving program.
 That’s where you’ll be able to better attract and recruit top talent.

 Company culture, employee retention & engagement

 There are many workplace benefits your corporate giving program can bring.
-Corporate giving and larger CSR initiatives can help to retain employees, engage employees, and build a more positive workplace culture.
+Corporate giving and employee giving programs can help to retain employees, engage employees, and build a more positive workplace culture.
 Purpose-driven employees show 5x higher levels of wellbeing and 4x higher levels of engagement in the workplace.

 Brand recognition & trust

 Customers want brands they can relate to, recognise, and trust.
 81% of millennials want companies to be good corporate citizens.
 A study found that consumer buying decisions are 60% based on the image of the company and 40% based on the product itself.

 “The more your company can show its purpose in delivering value to its customers, its employees, and its communities, the better able you will be to compete and deliver long-term, durable profits for shareholders.”— Larry Fink, Chairman and CEO, Blackrock.